Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Conclusion

 In light of these prospects, we view our results in this paper as laying the groundwork for an enhanced method that produces easily verified invariants, combines optimal theoretical complexity with strong practical performance, and is broadly applicable.
 Progress on these fronts could lead to inclusion in practical tools for CPS verification such as the theorem prover \KX \cite{FultonMQVP15} with its automatic invariant-generating utility, Pegasus \cite{SogokonMTCP21}.

 \paragraph{Acknowledgements} We are grateful to Fran\c{c}ois Boulier, Khalil Ghorbal, and Yong Kiam Tan for helpful exchanges.
+We also thank the reviewers for their very thorough and thoughtful suggestions.
 This work was supported by the AFOSR under grants FA9550-18-1-0120 and FA9550-16-1-0288.